 For second-year students and beyond, there’s usually a wider selection of room configurations available, from singles to suite-style apartments.
 Pricing may vary.

 Your student may want to consider residential communities that center on a common interest or cause.
 For example, many universities have an international house for students seeking cross-cultural experiences, and more schools are offering gender-non-specific residence halls or floors.
-Theme houses built around a shared interest (outdoor recreation, service learning, etc.) may offer an independent-style living option without the potential hassles that accompany off-campus housing.
+Theme houses built around a shared interest (outdoor recreation, service learning, etc.) and living-learning communities may offer an independent-style living option without the potential hassles that accompany off-campus housing.

 They’ve been described as “apartments with training wheels.”
 Utilities and internet are included and, since there’s a kitchen, students may not have to buy a campus meal plan or can choose a reduced plan.
 Bedrooms may be shared or private.
 Best of all, such accommodations are charged on an academic-year, rather than 12-month, lease.